ChFlick/connected-vehicle-microservice/readme.md

 Services
 --------

-The **public-transport-service** service is responsible for reading and processing the data coming from the InfluxDB.
+The **public-transport-service** service is responsible for reading and processing the data concerning public transport.
+Port `8084`

+The **general-traffic-service** service is responsible for reading and processing the data concerning general traffic, excluding public transport.
+Port `8083`

 The **traffic-ui** service simple serves a react frontend which accesses data via the public-transport-service and displays it.
+Port `8080`

-Both services are build on top of quarkus and can be started either compiling them and running the resulting jar file, or by running the quarkusDev gradle goal.
+All services are build on top of quarkus and can be started either compiling them and running the resulting jar file, or by running the quarkusDev gradle goal.